What do you know about owning a business and the Law of Two Feet?

 The Law of Two Feet simply states that if at any time you find yourself in any situation where you are neither learning nor changing, use your two feet and go someplace else.

-The importance of globalization
+The Importance of Globalization

-Second, it touches a business with the equipment and machinery they use in their business.
-New technologies allow new tools to be built and put into the market much quicker than previously.
-To see this, look no further than the iPhone and iPad and how quick they are to release new and upgraded models.
+Second, it affects a business through the equipment and machinery it uses in its operations.
+New technologies enable the development and introduction of new tools to the market much more quickly than previously.
+To see this, look no further than the iPhone and iPad, and how quickly they release new and upgraded models.
 Once a customer enjoys a new product or service they get from a competitor, there is little chance of you winning them back to your old way of doing business.
-What I see happening a lot in the market, is that some businesses are not moving with the market to protect their market and the products they provide.
-Some good examples would include the printing business with new ink and equipment technologies.
-A business in the medical field sees innovations.
-The auto industry is constantly changing with the parts and technologies it creates.
-Many products and services are moving online and away from brick-and-mortar stores.

 The critical thing is for a small business owner to understand and recognize the changes and be part of them.
-Not sitting and watching and refusing to move their two feet as they are no longer learning or contributing.
+Not sitting and watching and refusing to move their two feet, as they are no longer learning or contributing.

 Avoid Business Risk With Real Estate in California

-There is simply no “one size fits all” approach whether selling or acquiring a business with real estate.
+There is simply no “one size fits all” approach, whether selling or acquiring a business with real estate.
 Here are some other factors to consider.

-- Some California business owners that also own the Real Estate, simply prefer to keep the Real Estate and offer a lease to the buyer of the business.
-If a decision has been made to sell the business, before a final decision is made about whether to also offer the commercial property for sale or not, the following are important items to consider.
+Some California business owners who also own real estate simply prefer to keep the Real Estate and offer a lease to the Buyer of the business.
+Suppose a decision has not yet been made to sell the business, before a final decision is made about whether to offer the commercial property for sale.
+In that case, the following are essential items to consider.

-- How critical is the Real Estate to the operation of the business?
-For example, if the business is a gas station or a car wash built on the Real Estate the business operates from, it may be hard to sell just the business and offer a lease to a buyer.
-This is because the business cannot easily and readily be moved
+If the business is a gas station or a car wash built on the Real Estate the business operates from, it may be hard to sell just the business and offer a lease to a Buyer.
+This is because the business cannot be easily moved.

-- Is the Real Estate just land or does it include buildings or structures on the Real Estate?
-If it includes buildings or structures, are they in good condition or do they need repairs and maintenance?
-If repairs and maintenance are required, is the seller willing to pay those costs so the buildings and structures are brought up to date and the latest building code?
+Is the Real Estate just land, or does it include buildings or structures on the Real Estate?
+If it includes buildings or structures, are they in good condition, or do they need repairs and maintenance?
+If repairs and maintenance are required, is the Seller willing to pay those costs so that the buildings and structures are brought up to date and in compliance with the latest building code?

-- The buyer will probably want a lease for the Real Estate.
-If the buyer wanted a three- or five-year lease with options but only stayed for the initial lease and then left, would the Real Estate owner easily find a replacement tenant?
-If the buyer is getting an SBA loan, they will require a lease to match the length of the loan which is typically 10 years.
+The Buyer will probably want a lease for the Real Estate.
+If the Buyer wanted a three- or five-year lease with options but only stayed for the initial lease and then left, would the Real Estate owner easily find a replacement tenant?
+If the Buyer is obtaining an SBA loan, they will require a lease that matches the loan’s typical 10-year term.

-- Has the owner or seller of the business been allocating an amount for rent and is this amount a market rate or the amount the owner of the Real Estate is willing to accept as rent?
-If there is no rent allocation or the rent is below the market rate and the buyer has to pay a higher rent, it will lower the value of the business as expenses are higher.
+Has the business owner been allocating an amount for rent, and is this amount a market rate or the amount the owner of the Real Estate is willing to accept as rent?
+If there is no rent allocation or the rent is below the market rate, and the Buyer has to pay a higher rent, it will lower the value of the business as expenses are higher.

-- This also applies if the owner of the business has not been paying the property taxes, building insurance, or maintenance of the Real Estate and now expects the buyer of the business and Real Estate to cover these costs.
+This also applies if the business owner has not been paying property taxes, building insurance, or maintaining the Real Estate and now expects the Buyer of the business and Real Estate to cover these costs.

-- Are there any environmental issues on, or near the real state?
+Are there any environmental issues on or near the real estate?
 If so, this may lower the value of the Real Estate and the business.

-- When was the last time that local zoning ordinances were checked so if the Real Estate is put on the market, it is ‘smooth sailing’ to close the sale?
+When was the last time local zoning ordinances were reviewed, so that if the Real Estate is put on the market, it is ‘smooth sailing’ to close the sale?

-- Related to local zoning ordinances are local Use requirements typically defined at the municipality level.
+Related to local zoning ordinances are local Use requirements typically defined at the municipality level.

-- Is the Real Estate part of a flood zone?
+Is the Real Estate part of a flood zone?

 - Sample report of California Commercial Real Estate with basic property overview, environment, building, value, and more.